JLeFevre559/CS350-Clipboard/Documents/Milestone-6/Requirements/ClientAcceptanceMeeting.md

 ## Feedback and Improvement
 - [-] Mechanism for collecting user feedback and bug reports.
 - [-] Process for prioritizing and implementing improvements and bug fixes.

+### Client Acceptance Meeting

+* The meeting with the client went well, and they were happy with what they got.
+However, if this were a real work environment with real money on the line it's likely they would have expected the release checklist to be more filled out.